safakgur/snowflakes/README.md

    Both the unit (precision) and the epoch are configurable.

 2. **Instance ID** - Represents the current process to provide uniqueness in space.
-   This is also referred to as Machine ID and Shard ID.
+   This is also referred to as Machine ID or Shard ID.

 3. **Sequence number** - Incremented when multiple identifiers are generated at the same unit of time on the same instance.